Satyagraha

 of non-violence very difficult?

-almost all occasions to keep my feelings under control.
+on almost all occasions to keep my feelings under control.
 Whatever

 may be the result, there is always in me conscious struggle